faridmasjedi/Prime-Numbers-API-client/README.md

 # Prime-Numbers-API-client

 This is a front-end web application made by using webpack.
 The application gives results about prime numbers.
-It is connected to a front-end api made by express.
+It is connected to a back-end api made by express.

 ## About this project
 Making a front-end application using webpack, react, react-dom, react-router-dom, babel to show some results about prime numbers using an api which made by